 How we screen for dividend stocks

 We create our top 100 dividend stock list using the data provided through this dividend screener.
-We rank stocks based on dividend yield, dividend growth, free cash flow yield, payout ratio, revenue growth, and stock price appreciation.
-We go through over 2,000 stocks that pay dividends to generate our lists that you will find on our website.
+We rank stocks based on dividend yield, dividend growth, average yield, payout ratio, revenue growth, and stock price appreciation.
+We go through over 1,000 stocks that pay dividends to generate our lists that you will find on our website.

 We changed from EPS growth to revenue growth in 2018 to help avoid false growth perceptions achieved through stock buybacks.
 Revenue growth helps give an idea of the future path of the company and its ability to increase its dividend.

 Finally, we measure stocks based on stock price appreciation.
 Our rating system and dividend data is historical and does not predict how a stock will perform in the future.
 The 12-month stock price appreciation measures performance to help gauge the total return on investment.